smy329/flavor-fusion-client-react/task_description_follow_Up.md

-4. Create a reasonable and meaningful footer.

-   > Make sure that the navbar and footer are present on all pages:

 ## **Bonus**

 1. Create a readme for **client-side** and write about your project (at least 5 bullet points) .Do not forget to add your live site link of your website here.